 “Hands-on campaigns are based around hackers gaining access to the network – often via leaked or stolen credentials to an employee account or an exposed RDP server – then using the legitimate access those accounts or systems offer to move across the network, gradually securing the means to gain more and more access.”

 Business leaders know that to generate returns there is a degree of risk-taking needed.
 Despite this, many struggle to see the value in integrating their risk management and strategic planning activities.

 eBook | Download

-The current climate has proven without a doubt that both local and global events have great potential to significantly impact an organisation, and how it operates.
+The current climate has proven without a doubt that both local and global events have great potential to significantly impact an organization, and how it operates.

-Currently businesses around the globe are experiencing change like never before, and in the bid to evolve and adapt to ensure survival and success, organisations will find themselves facing new areas of risk.
+Currently businesses around the globe are experiencing change like never before, and in the bid to evolve and adapt to ensure survival and success, organizations will find themselves facing new areas of risk.

-With integrated solutions in risk, strategy, projects and people, Camms business software will help you make the right decisions, manage risks, align the talents of your organisation, and focus on what matters.
+With integrated solutions in risk, strategy, projects and people, Camms business software will help you make the right decisions, manage risks, align the talents of your organization, and focus on what matters.